FB-GIS/Marseille_Urban_Livability_Index/README.md

 ## DATA
 -------
-  Source   : OpenStreetMap (via OSMnx)
+  Source   : OpenStreetMap (from OSMnx)
   Spatial extent : 16 arrondissements of Marseille (1er to 16e)